hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step7-networking.md

 ## Private, Internal Access

 Once running, the application's product page can be accessed internally to the cluster.
-This technique is accessing services through the ClusterIP:
+You can access a service through the ClusterIP by invoking _curl_ from within one of the application Pods:

 ```bash
 kubectl exec -it $(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}') \